-Me: This is the only scene that I can definitely remember watching when I was five.
-Or maybe they used this sequence as a clip on another show and I’m remembering that instead.
-For some reason, my memories of this story are very foggy.
+Me: This is the only bit I can remember seeing when I was five.
+Or maybe they showed this clip on another programme and I’m remembering that instead.
+My memories of this are very foggy.

-Sue: Was it the robot’s feet that you remember the most?
-Look at them!
+Sue: Do you remember the robot’s feet?
+I mean, look at them!
 He’s going to trip over himself if he’s not careful.
-Whoever designed this thing was insane.
-Oh wait, we’ve met him; he is insane.
+Whoever designed that thing was insane.
+Oh wait, we’ve already met him.
+He is insane.

 Sue: Look at Benton.
 He’s loving this.
-He’s in his element; he can barely hide his smile.
+He’s in his element today; he can barely hide his smile.

-Sue realises that this sequence is very familiar fodder and we could be watching yet another Barry Letts story.
+Sue suddenly realises that she could be watching a Barry Letts story.

 Sue: What?
-I thought Barry had gone?
-In all those Jon Pertwee documentaries you made me watch recently, he was always going on and on about leaving the show.
+I thought Barry had left?
+In all those Jon Pertwee documentaries you made me watch, he was always going on about leaving.

 Me: This is Barry’s last story.
-A new producer takes over the reins next week.
+A new producer takes over next week.

-Sue: That’s a bit weird.
-That would be like Russell T. Davies producing Matt Smith’s first episode before swanning off into the sunset.
-So who cast Tom Baker as the Doctor?
+Sue: That’s weird.
+That would be like Russell T Davies producing Matt Smith’s first episode before he swanned off.
+So who cast Tom Baker as the Doctor, then?

 Sue: Unbelievable.
-Thank God he left the new producer with somebody decent in the part!
-If Barry was a bad man he could have cast someone like Arthur Mullard for a laugh.
+Thank God he left the new producer with a decent actor.
+If Barry was a bad man he could have cast Arthur Mullard for a laugh.

 Sue: They look like a gathering of angry bus conductors.

-Sue: So this is what it would happen if the BNP ever joined forces with Metal Mickey?
+Sue: So this is what will happen if the BNP ever join forces with Metal Mickey?
 Scary stuff.

-The robot identifies Sarah as a threat but just as things are looking bad for our badly dressed, but exceptionally plucky heroine, the Brigadier turns up to throw a spanner in the works.
+The robot identifies Sarah as an outsider and targets her, but thankfully the Brigadier turns up to throw a spanner in its works.

-Sue: Thank heavens for the Brigadier!
-He’s turned the lights on and I can actually see what’s going on for a change.
+Sue: Thank heavens for the Brig!
+He’s turned the lights on and we can actually see what’s going on for a change.

-As the robot makes its way out of the meeting, it is clearly helped down the stairs by an SRS goon.
+As the robot makes its way out of the hall, it’s helped down some stairs by an SRS goon.

-Sue: I realise that he might be using the robot as a shield, but I’m not convinced that the robot could get down those steps without his help.
-Does this robot require a constant supply of care workers?
+Sue: I’m not convinced that it could get down those steps without any help.
+Does the robot require a constant supply of care workers?

 Sue: Have UNIT ever shot and killed anything?
-Ever?
-They are hopeless.
+Like, ever?
+They’re hopeless.

-In the aftermath of this fiasco, Harry calls the Brigadier with an update on the Think Tank’s ambitions.
+Harry calls the Brigadier with an update on Think Tank’s ambitions.

 Sue: Who’s this bloke again?

-Sue: So this lot are going to hold the whole world to ransom?
-And yet they can barely fill a meeting at a local town hall?
+Sue: So this lot are going to hold the world to ransom, but they can barely fill a meeting at a local town hall?

-Me: Yes, it eerily prefigures contemporary American politics, don’t you think?
+Me: Yes, this story eerily prefigures contemporary American politics.

-With the SRS holed up in a bunker, Benton decides to assault it the only way he knows how.
+With the SRS holed up in their bunker, Benton assaults it the only way he knows how.

 Sue: Wow!
 He just hit three things in a row!
 With one grenade!
-Benton really did deserve that promotion.
+Maybe Benton deserved that promotion after all.

-The Doctor uses his sonic screwdriver to detonate some mines surrounding the entrance to the bunker.
+The Doctor uses his sonic screwdriver to detonate the mines surrounding the bunker’s entrance.